DjangoGirls/tutorial/en/deploy/README.md

 The other external service we'll be using is [GitHub](http://www.github.com), which is a code hosting service.
 There are others out there, but almost all programmers have a GitHub account these days, and now so will you!

-In the future, after completing this section, you will follow these steps to update your code on PythonAnywhere:

-1. Modify your program on your own computer
-2. Test your program (`python manage.py runserver`)
-3. Commit your chages to Git using `git add -A .` and `git commit -m "[Commit message]"`
-4. Push your changes to GitHub, using `git push`
-5. At PythonAnywhere, open a bash console and change the working directory to your program (`cd djangogirls`)
-6. In the bash console, use Git to contact GitHub and get the latest version of your program with `git pull`
-7. Use the PythonAnywhere "Web" tab to reload your program
-8. Check the new, public version of your program for any problems

-Remember that the posts and users in the public version will be different than the posts and users you see on your own computer.
+These three places will be important to you.
+Your local computer will be the place where you do development and testing.
+When you're happy with the changes, you will place a copy of your program on GitHub.
+Your website will be on PythonAnywhere and you will update it by getting a new copy of your code from GitHub.

 # Git

 Git is a "version control system" used by a lot of programmers.
 This software can track changes to files over time so that you can recall specific versions later.
 A bit like the "track changes" feature in Microsoft Word, but much more powerful.

 ## Installing Git